yuuki1967/js_mongo_sample/README.md

 {"acknowledged":true,"deletedCount":1}
 ```

-## Help you to generate shell script
+## Copilot demo for Helping you to generate shell script
 Using test.sh
 For instance
 ```